AdithyaBNayak/serverless-remainder_app/README.md

           name: addReminderModel
           description: 'Validation model for Adding Reminder'
     ```
-  ANy validation failure will result in status code '400', with the message 'Invalid Request Body' as shown in the figures below.
+  Any validation failure will result in status code '400', with the message 'Invalid Request Body' as shown in the figures below.
   ![models](https://github.com/AdithyaBNayak/serverless-reminder_app/blob/main/images/contact-regexerror.png)
   In the above image, we see that the regex doesnt match with the emailId provided.
   ![models](https://github.com/AdithyaBNayak/serverless-reminder_app/blob/main/images/enum-error.png)